 A great exercise for finger and grip strength.

-The lift: You will need 4 plates to start with – 2 for each hand.
+You will need 4 plates to start with – 2 for each hand.
 Start with 5 lbs plates if you are small, weak, or female, otherwise start with 10s.
 Pinch two plates together with each hand.
 Your thumb should be on the bottom and your other fingers on top.
 If possible it is best to pinch with the flat sides out so you won’t get distracted by ribbing, knurling, writing, or embossing.
-Don’t you dare use the hole in the middle of the plate either.
+Don’t you dare use the hole in the middle of the plate either!
 Cheater!

 You can use a stopwatch to see how long you can pinch without your grip giving out.
 To gauge progress, your goal is to pinch more weight for longer periods of time.
 You can also get an idea of which hand is strongest and use an extra set here or there to try to even out the imbalance.